AjinkyaDeshpande39/ObjectDetection/README.md

  My code https://github.com/AjinkyaDeshpande39/ObjectDetection/blob/main/recognizer2.py

- You can meke changes to this file but run the recognizer from binaries directory only.
+ You can make changes to this file but run the recognizer from binaries directory only.

  #Init and deinit only once cause it is time consuming and meaningless to repeat.
 ___________________________________
+ <a name="results"></a>
  ## Results 😃
  ![](https://github.com/AjinkyaDeshpande39/ObjectDetection/blob/main/Images/frame.jpg)
  After detection and processing